 Whistleblower claim solicitors

 At some time in your work life you may need to report wrongdoing this is known as "a whistleblower".
 We know how challenging this can be and we can support you and ensure that you are protected.
-For a confidential discussion contact us.
+For a confidential discussion:

 When is it right to become a whistleblower?

-Whatever your occupation or profession, it is possible that you'll one day uncover dishonesty, malfeasance, risk-taking or malpractice at the place you work.
-It doesn't matter whether you're a doctor or a lawyer, a financial director or a secretary; if you see wrongdoing in a public or private organisation - and the chance to make things right by revealing the truth – you have the moral right to become a whistleblower.
+Whatever your occupation or profession, it is possible that you will one day uncover dishonesty, malfeasance, risk-taking or malpractice at the place you work.
+It does not matter whether you are a doctor or a lawyer, a financial director or a secretary; if you see wrongdoing in a public or private organisation - and the chance to make things right by revealing the truth – you have the moral right to become a whistleblower.

 Call us, our expert employment law solicitors are here to help.

 We have the expertise to offer you practical advice and assistance in reporting public interest concerns in a way that helps to avoid difficulties and discourage reprisals.
-If you believe you must become a whistleblower – or you're already suffering the repercussions of having done so - call us
+If you believe you must become a whistleblower – or you are already suffering the repercussions of having done so - call us

 Can I be punished for whistleblowing?